Images on your website should be useful, not decorative, and must comply with any conditions of use.

 Using external images

-We recommended avoiding stock images, if possible, as they can devalue your content.
-If you need advice on sourcing stock images contact damsupport@uq.edu.au.
+Avoid using stock images if possible as they can devalue your content.
+If you need advice on sourcing stock images, contact damsupport@uq.edu.au.

 Crediting images